This article was medically fact-checked by Women’s health expert and Gynaecologist Dr. Alyssa Dweck.

-You May Have a Weak Pelvic Floor If…
+You May Have A Weak Pelvic Floor If…

 One in three women in the United States are affected by some form of incontinence, so you’re not alone if you’re experiencing leaks when you laugh, sneeze or jump.
 There are tips for managing your incontinence, and strengthening your pelvic floor can definitely make a marked change.

-Pelvic floor strength is tied to our orgasm potential – given that an orgasm is a series of contractions, that makes a lot of sense right?
-If you feel like your orgasm, whether achieved solo or with a partner, have become less intense, weakened muscles might be the culprit.
+Pelvic floor strength is tied to our orgasm potential – given that an orgasm is a series of muscle contractions, that makes a lot of sense right?
+If you feel like your orgasm, whether achieved solo or with a partner, has become less intense, weakened muscles might be the culprit.
 The same goes for generally feeling like there’s less sensation during any sort of penetrative sex.

-We obviously recommend that you use cups for greater vaginal comfort and leak-control, but if you’ve found that either of the menstruation products you use now feel like they are going to ‘fall out’ then that is a sign that your pelvic floor has weakened.
-Our bodies do change as we age but these changes should be noted.
+We obviously recommend that you use cups for greater vaginal comfort and leak-control, but if you’ve found that either of the menstruation products you use now feels like they are going to ‘fall out’ then it may be a sign that your pelvic floor has weakened.
+Our bodies do change as we age and with wear and tear, but these changes should be noted.

 Feeling a heavy sense in your vagina can be a sign of something wrong.
 You can also do a self-examination to see if you can feel your muscles contracting.
 Get into a comfortable position and insert a finger into your vagina.
 Placing it against the wall of your vagina, try squeezing like you’re trying to stop yourself from peeing.
 If you’ve felt some movement, then those are your pelvic floor muscles at work!
-If you can’t feel anything at all, it is time for next steps.

-What Should You Do if You Think You Have a Weak Floor
+What Should You Do If You Think You Have A Weak Floor

 If you feel like some of these symptoms apply to you, but it isn’t that serious, then you may be able to tackle this problem by yourself with a Kegel training system like Laselle.
 It lets you work your way through a series of weights with exercises you can do at home to take you from a Kegel noobie to a Pelvic Floor pro!

-Not only does its internal sensors measure how hard you’re squeezing, you’ll see your score (shown with flashing dots) every time you turn it on, so you’ll be able to see if you’re progressing!
+Not only do its internal sensors measure how hard you’re squeezing, you’ll see your score (shown with flashing dots) every time you turn it on, so you’ll be able to see if you’re progressing!